fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - 'differenzierend' is applicable to 'Übertragungsfunktion'
 - There is an if-then-statement:
     - formalized setting:
-        - 'G(s)' is an instance of 'Übertragungsfunktion'
+        - 'G' is an instance of 'Übertragungsfunktion'
     - formalized premise:
         - NOT
-            - 'G(s)' has the property 'proper'
+            - 'G' has the property 'proper'
     - formalized assertion:
-        - 'G(s)' has the property 'differenzierend'
+        - 'G' has the property 'differenzierend'

 - // snippet(70i)
 - // ignored content